JabRef/user-documentation/en/getting-started.md

 ![Added information for new entry](.gitbook/assets/getting-started-filled-entry-editor.png)

+There are further possibilities to add entries to your library which are described in the section "Collect" of this documentation:

+{% page-ref page="./collect" %}

 ## Enhancing the information

 After creating the basic information the addition of all other bibliographical details is often cumbersome and error-prone.
 To ease this task, JabRef allows for an automatic completion of the bibliographic information by looking up the data in public databases.